Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

 Cmd/Ctrl+Click on the layers in the layers panel to select multiple layers.

-Select both the newly created layer as well as the subject that you want to harmonize (the couple of people).
-2 layers.
+Select both the newly created layer as well as the subject that you want to harmonize (the couple of people) Select the 2 layers.

 Both layers are now combined into a single smart object.

-This opens the Smart Object into a new window, with the layers intact.
+This causes the Smart Object to open in a new window, with the layers intact.

 Notice this time, it’s a smaller image than the original.